avbatchelor/trail-conditions/README.md

 *Big picture*

 * You can learn a lot without doing any predictive modeling.
-* Cleaning the text from free-form answers to questions is difficult - there are all kinds of idiosyncrasies that you have to deal with e.g. spelling mistakes, typos, different levels of detail.
+* Cleaning the text from free-form answers to questions is difficult - there are all kinds of idiosyncrasies that you have to deal with e.g. spelling mistakes, typos, people providing information with different levels of detail.
 * Write out what your model inputs and outputs will be before you even start cleaning data
 * It can be hard to beat a good baseline model